jxxcarlson/MiniLatexReader/README.md

 **Note.** I've moved the app to MathJax 3.0, which is still in beta.
 If you want use MathJax 2.7, use `index-old.html`.
 If you use MathJax 3.0, you will also have to copy the file `mj3-tex2html-simple.dist.js`.
+There will no doubt be some changes to `index.html` once I understand MathJax 3.0. better.

 ## Customizing the app.